adonath/adonath.github.io/content/software.md

 *GMMX* is a minimal implementation of **Gaussian Mixture Models (GMM) in Jax**.
 It features a simple, clean API with different abstractions for models and fitters.
 It currently supports fitting with the Expectation-Maximization (EM) algorithm.
 Thanks to [Jax](https://jax.readthedocs.io/en/latest/) it achieves an excellent performance: up to 5-6x better than Scikit-Learn for prediction and training on the CPU.
-It also supports GPU acceleration and can thus be used for training on large datasets witrh around 50x better performance than Scikit-Learn.
+It also supports GPU acceleration and can thus be used for training on large datasets.
 The package is designed to be easily extensible and can be used as a drop-in replacement for Scikit-Learn's GMM implementation.

 **Links:**